nuxt/docs/en/guide/configuration.md

 ### server

-This option lets you configure the connection variables for the server instance of your Nuxt.js Application.
+This option lets you configure the connection variables for the server instance of your Nuxt.js application.

 [Documentation about `server` integration](/api/configuration-server)

 ### srcDir

-This option lets you define the source directory of your Nuxt.js Application.
+This option lets you define the source directory of your Nuxt.js application.

 [Documentation about `srcDir` integration](/api/configuration-srcdir)

 ### dir

-This option lets you define the custom directories for your Nuxt.js application
+This option lets you define the custom directories of your Nuxt.js application.

 [Documentation about `dir` integration](/api/configuration-dir)